jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

   <CourseGoalItem text={goalItem} />
 )
 ```
-This will give our component access to this 'text' variable via an object called props and it will have the value of `goalItem`
+This will give our component access to this `text` variable via an object called props and it will have the value of `goalItem`
 Within `<CourseGoalItem>` we would use:
 ```
 <li>{props.text}</li>